iterative/dvc.org/static/docs/get-started/add-files.md

 ### Expand to learn how to download on Windows

-Windows does not ship `wget` utility by default, so you'll need to use browser to download `data.xml` or install it from a third party.
+Windows does not ship `wget` utility by default, so you'll need to use a browser to download `data.xml` or install it from a third party.
 We recommend using [chocolatey](https://chocolatey.org/).
 First, if you haven't already, install chocolatey using [official guide](https://chocolatey.org/install).
 Then install